 From Hobbiton to Fiordland: Ram's Thrillophilia Review of a New Zealand Trip

-Our dream trip to New Zealand was always on the horizon, but planning it felt overwhelming.
-That's when we found Thrillophilia.
-Their ready-to-go itineraries made it easy, with everything from Hobbiton to Queenstown included.
+Ram and Yash’s dream trip to New Zealand had always been on the horizon, but planning it felt overwhelming.
+That was when they found Thrillophilia.
+Its ready-to-go itineraries made everything easy, with destinations from Hobbiton to Queenstown included.

-And just like that - after a quick look at the reviews and a few clicks, we were all set to go!
+And just like that, after a quick look at the reviews and a few clicks, they were all set to go.

-As soon as we arrived in Auckland, we realized that we had stepped into a city that was a perfect blend of modern and natural.
-We landed in the morning, and Yash and I were instantly excited—both of us had been dreaming of this trip for months.
-We decided to head out to explore the city on our own, making the most of our first day of freedom.
+As soon as they arrived in Auckland, they realized that they had stepped into a city that was a perfect blend of modern and natural.
+They landed in the morning, and both were instantly excited since they had been dreaming of this trip for months.
+They decided to head out to explore the city on their own, making the most of their first day of freedom.

-Once we caught our breath, we made our way to the War Memorial Museum, which had so many incredible exhibits about New Zealand’s history, and it was amazing to learn about the country's rich and diverse past.
-But, after a while, our stomachs started growling.
-Yash suggested that we head to the waterfront.
+Once they caught their breath, they made their way to the War Memorial Museum, which had many incredible exhibits about New Zealand’s history.
+It was amazing to learn about the country's rich and diverse past.
+But after a while, their stomachs started growling.
+Yash suggested that they head to the waterfront.
 “I’m starving!
 Let’s grab something by the harbour,” he said.

-We walked along the Waitemata Harbour - and the views were just stunning.
-After walking for a while, we found a small café, where we grabbed some fish and chips, and just sat there watching the boats go by.
-It felt like the perfect start to the trip—relaxed, beautiful, and filled with simple pleasures.
+They walked along the Waitemata Harbour, and the views were stunning.
+After walking for a while, they found a small café, where they grabbed some fish and chips and sat there watching the boats go by.
+It felt like the perfect start to the trip relaxed, beautiful, and filled with simple pleasures.

 Hobbits and Hot Springs

-Day two was something I’ll never forget.
-We were heading to Rotorua, but first, we stopped at the Hobbiton Movie Set.
-Now, as huge fans of The Lord of the Rings and The Hobbit, Yash and I were literally jumping with excitement.
+Day two was something Ram would never forget.
+They were heading to Rotorua, but first, they stopped at the Hobbiton Movie Set.
+As huge fans of The Lord of the Rings and The Hobbit, both of them were literally jumping with excitement.

-It really felt magical - every corner was just as detailed as we’d seen in the movies.
+It felt magical, and every corner was as detailed as they had seen in the movies.
 The Hobbit Holes were all there, with their little round doors and perfectly kept gardens.
-We even got to visit The Mill and learn about the set’s history.
-For a while, we just wandered around in awe, as if we were hobbits ourselves.
+They even got to visit The Mill and learn about the set’s history.
+For a while, they just wandered around in awe, as if they were hobbits themselves.

-But we had to leave the magic of Hobbiton and head to Rotorua soon.
-Rotorua is famous for its geothermal activity, so we didn’t waste any time heading to Hell’s Gate Geothermal Park.
-It was so surreal - walking through an area with bubbling mud pools and steamy vents.
+But they had to leave the magic of Hobbiton and head to Rotorua soon.
+Rotorua is famous for its geothermal activity, so they didn’t waste any time heading to Hell’s Gate Geothermal Park.
+It was surreal walking through an area with bubbling mud pools and steamy vents.

-After a tour of the geothermal wonders, we headed to Lake Rotorua for a leisurely walk.
-The calm ambience of the lake was such a contrast to the geothermal park we had just visited.
-We wrapped up our day with a visit to the Rotorua Museum, where we learned more about the town’s fascinating history.
+After a tour of the geothermal wonders, they headed to Lake Rotorua for a leisurely walk.
+The calm ambience of the lake was a contrast to the geothermal park they had just visited.
+They wrapped up their day with a visit to the Rotorua Museum, where they learned more about the town’s fascinating history.

 Fjords, Fun, and Memories

 “This is paradise, right?”
-I said to Yash, who was snapping pictures back to back.
-He looked up from his camera and replied, “If paradise is full of adventure, then yes.”
+Ram said to Yash, who was snapping pictures back to back.
+Yash looked up from his camera and replied, “If paradise is full of adventure, then yes.”

-Our favourite part about exploring Queenstown was the day trip to Fiordland National Park.
-We got a chance to experience the Milford Sound Cruise and it was like nothing we’d ever seen before.
+Their favourite part about exploring Queenstown was the day trip to Fiordland National Park.
+They got a chance to experience the Milford Sound Cruise, and it was like nothing they had ever seen before.
 The fjords were massive, with towering cliffs and waterfalls cascading down.
-We had a great time watching seals relaxing on the rocks and dolphins swimming alongside the boat.
-Yash turned to me, smiling, “I don’t even know how to describe this.
+They had a great time watching seals relaxing on the rocks and dolphins swimming alongside the boat.
+Yash turned to Ram, smiling, “I don’t even know how to describe this.
 It’s just unreal.”

-It felt as if we had entered a different dimension, surrounded by nature’s raw beauty.
-And as we made our way back to Queenstown, I couldn’t help but think about the unique experiences we had together.
-From the calm streets of Auckland and the lush green landscapes of Rotorua to the adventures in Queenstown, it was a journey that I’ll always remember.
+It felt as if they had entered a different dimension, surrounded by nature’s raw beauty.
+And as they made their way back to Queenstown, Ram couldn’t help but think about the unique experiences they had together.
+From the calm streets of Auckland and the lush green landscapes of Rotorua to the adventures in Queenstown, it was a journey they would always remember.

-As we headed back to the hotel on our last night, Yash gave me a high-five.
+As they headed back to the hotel on their last night, Yash gave Ram a high-five.
 “Best trip ever,” he said.
-I couldn’t agree more.
+Ram couldn’t agree more.

-If Thrillophilia were a person, we'd have high-fived it as well.
-For now, we'd just express it in words - Thank you Thrillophilia!
+If Thrillophilia were a person, they would have high-fived it as well.
+For now, they just expressed it in words: Thank you, Thrillophilia.

 Read More: Thrillophilia New Zealand Reviews